sdancyger/506-practice-workflow/README.md

 # 506-practice-workflow
-Primer assignment for SBU MS AHI 504/507 Fall semester classes to practice a basic development workflow

-# 506-practice-workflow
-Primer assignment for SBU MS AHI 504/507 Fall semester classes to practice a basic development workflow
+Primer assignment for SBU MS AHI 504/507 Fall semester classes to practice a basic development workflow.

 # Summary of variables
 The variabes I created relate to pulse rate readings.